thomasrebele/latex-autosplit/README.md

 # latex-autosplit
-latex-autosplit helps to speed up latex beamer compilation by putting every frame in its own file
+latex-autosplit helps to speed up latex / latex beamer compilation by putting every section / frame in its own file

 ## Dependencies